 This is something very unique in Haridwar.
 The Pandits (Priests) which are popularly known as Panda’s in the Hindi language maintain these registers.
-These Pandas double up as genealogists and have the family history of people for more than seven generations.
+These Pandas double up as genealogists and have a family history of people for more than seven generations.

 These registers are known as “Bahis” and are passed on from generation to generation of Pandits.
 The registers were an important source for locating lost relatives in earlier days.
 Many people who lost or missed their relatives during India Pakistan partition have located their relatives through these registers.

 Haridwar is considered the holiest site to immerse the ashes after the last rites.
 So when people visit Haridwar to perform these “Puja”, they use to go to their designated Pandit.
 This Pandit used to update the family’s genealogical with details of all marriages, births, and deaths with current address.
 That’s how these registered were maintained from generation to generation.

 P.S.
 I have personally witnessed these registers, they have the precise and detailed history of the family tree.